 Brantford, Ontario was one of the major points of migration in North America for people from Celle di San Vito and Faeto.
 Today there are several dozen speakers of these dialects in the Brantford area, including first generation immigrants and their Canadian-born children to whom they have passed on the language.

-In the lefthand video below, Cellese speaker Arcangelo Martino discusses the language, his immigration to Canada and his views on Cellese’s survival.
+In the first video below, Cellese speaker Arcangelo Martino discusses the language, his immigration to Canada and his views on Cellese’s survival.
 Mr. Martino is a devoted scholar of the language and has written an overview of the grammar and vocabulary in his book Reliquie franco-provenzali nella parlata di Celle di San Vito (Foggia).
-In the video on the right, four Cellese speakers who immigrated to Brantford, Ontario from Celle discuss their initial journeys to Canada as children.
+In the second video, four Cellese speakers who immigrated to Brantford, Ontario from Celle discuss their initial journeys to Canada as children.
 To view subtitles in Cellese and English, click the subtitles icon in the bottom right corner of the video screen.